Albert Thomas (American politician): Congressional career

-Thomas (with bow tie) at the swearing in of United States President Lyndon Baines Johnson on November 22, 1963.

 Thomas was a member of the Suite 8F Group, a group of influential businessmen that included his college roommate at Rice University, George R. Brown.
 Brown's company Brown and Root donated the land on which the Johnson Space Center would be located to Rice University.
 Then Vice President Lyndon Johnson was chairman of the Space Council, and Thomas, a member of the NASA board, played leading roles in the eventual acceptance of Rice University's offer.

 Along with the majority of the Texan delegation, Thomas declined to sign the 1956 Southern Manifesto opposing the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 Thomas voted against the Civil Rights Acts of 1957 and 1960, but voted in favor of the 24th Amendment to the U.S. Constitution and the Civil Rights Act of 1964, and did not vote on the Voting Rights Act of 1965.
+Nevertheless, Thomas had a mostly liberal voting record during his tenure in Congress.